brillout/goldpage/docs/csr-and-ssr-explained.template.md

 The crawler sees only bunch of script tags; your page's content is invisible to the crawler.

-Anything you render to the DOM is invisible to crawlers; if you want your page's content to be crawled then you have no choice than to use SSR to render your page's content to HTML.
+Anything you render to the DOM is not crawlabe; if you want your page's content to be crawled then you have no choice than to use SSR and render your page's content to HTML.

 Note that Google is capable of executing JavaScript and discover content rendered to the DOM but it has limitations.